ryandhasgit/Comedy/Beat Bin/I Stole Your Dumb Identity and You Can Have This Shit Back.md

 seriously, is that phone line ever going to stop ringing?

-i looked at yoru credit history. who maxes out a cracker barrel credit card within five days of opening? how many fucking country fried stakes can a person eat in that time? i've done the math and it boggles me.
+i looked at yoru credit history. who maxes out a cracker barrel credit card within five days of opening? how many fucking country fried stakes can a person eat in that time? i've done the math and it boggles the mind.

+seroiusly, are you on drugs? you certainly have enough medical bills. i'm not usre wh

 let's look over your bank statement, shall we?